cardano-scaling/hydra/docs/docs/tutorial/index.md

   --database-path db
 ```

+Once all the blocks have been replayed, you can monitor the synchronization
-To monitor the synchronization status, use `cardano-cli` in a separate terminal window while the node runs:
+status with use `cardano-cli` in a separate terminal window while the node
+runs:

 ```shell
 cardano-cli query tip